anguud/eslint-plugin-terraform-rules/README.md

 Note that in the above example configuration the Terraform-ESLint-parser has been used.
 Without this parser the rules won't work with Terraform.

+## IDE extension

+It is highly recomended to use this plugin with the VS Code extension ESLint.
+This can be found on https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint
+FOr this to work the Terraform extension has to be installed and enabled aswell.
+Finally in the ESLint extension setting add `terraform` to the array of languages IDs for which the extension should be applied.